-WESTALL, THOMAS (?–1833).
-Thomas Westall, member of the Old Three Hundred, was on his way to Texas from Tennessee in April 1824, when he stopped at Alexandria, Louisiana, where J. Thomas gave him a letter of recommendation to Stephen F. Austin.
+WESTALL, THOMAS (1782–1833).
+Thomas Westall, member of the Old Three Hundred, was born in Scotland, Virginia, in 1782.
+The Westall family moved to Buncombe, North Carolina, in 1808 and acquired land on Whitsons Creek.
+By 1815 the family relocated to Franklin, Tennessee.
+On his way to Texas from Tennessee in April 1824, Westall stopped at Alexandria, Louisiana, where J. Thomas gave him a letter of recommendation to Stephen F. Austin.
 As one of Austin's Old Three Hundred settlers, Westall received title to two leagues and two labors of land in what became Wharton, Fort Bend, and Austin counties on July 19, 1824.
-In August 1824 Westall hired four slaves to Austin as part payment for his land.
-Westall went back to Tennessee and laid in a supply of merchandise in the fall of 1824.
-Both Stephen F. and J. E. B. Austin bought supplies from him in March 1825.
-J. E. B. Austin married Westall's daughter, Eliza, in 1825 or 1826.
+In August 1824 he hired four slaves to Austin as part payment for his land.
+He went back to Tennessee and laid in a supply of merchandise in the fall of 1824.
+Both Stephen F. and James E. B. Austin bought supplies from him in March 1825.
+James Austin married Westall's daughter, Eliza, in 1825.
 The census of 1826 classified Westall as a farmer and stock raiser, aged between twenty-five and forty.
-His household included his wife, two sons, a daughter, and four slaves.
+His household included his wife Sarah (Henry) Westall, two sons, a daughter, and four slaves.
 In 1830 Westall agreed to build a brick house and do some fencing in San Felipe in return for building lots there.
-His plantation near the McNeil plantation on the Brazos River had a school taught by Timothy B. Phelps.
+His cotton plantation near the McNeil plantation on the Brazos River had a school taught by Timothy B. Phelps.
 In June 1832 Westall was on a committee to decide whether or not citizens at Brazoria should take part in the war against the Mexican garrison at Anahuac (see ANAHUAC DISTURBANCES).
-He was sent by John Austinqv to order the Mexican collector at Brazoria to give up his arms and ammunition.
-Westall died in a cholera epidemic in 1833; James F. Perry wrote Austin of claims being made on his estate by persons in Tennessee.
+He was sent by John Austin to order the Mexican collector at Brazoria to give up his arms and ammunition.
+Westall died in a cholera epidemic on August 21, 1833; James F. Perry wrote Austin of claims being made on his estate by persons in Tennessee.